 2020 catapulted new industries into a labor crisis, and although the construction industry has been battling labor shortages for years, they have skyrocketed this year.
 New home construction and improvement have surged, and although the government shut down construction for a few months, it was quickly deemed an essential service.
 Despite this, the sector lost more than a million workers.

-Skilled construction workers with decades of experience took the opportunity to retire, with limited qualified workers lined up behind them.
+Skilled workers with decades of experience took the opportunity to retire, with limited qualified workers lined up behind them.
 There's a lack of interest in the craft trades from millennials and Generation Z meaning the influx of new talent continues to dwindle.
 It's challenging to fill vacant positions with the construction skilled labor shortage.

 We know the demand for construction has boomed.
-By understanding how to manage your workforce effectively, you can still make the most of the current climate.
+By understanding how to manage your construction workforce effectively, you can still make the most of the current climate.

 What is Workforce Management?